SUSE-Enceladus/mash-client/docs/source/config.rst

 Configuration
 =============

-MASH Client uses a YAML config file.
-By default the client will look for a config file at *~/.config/mash_client/config.yaml*.
+MASH Client uses a YAML configuration file.
+The expected path for the configuration file is *~/.config/mash_client/config.yaml*.

 This location can be configured with each command using the *-C/--config* option.
 For example::